jasl/vibe_photos_v4/AI_TASK_TRACKER.md

 - [x] Implement shared logging and configuration modules.
 (See `src/utils/logging.py` and `src/vibe_photos/config.py`.)
 - [x] Define initial SQLite schema for photos, metadata, and model outputs.
 (See ORM models in `src/vibe_photos/db.py`.)
 - [x] Implement photo scanning and registration for local folders/NAS mounts.
 (Implemented in `src/vibe_photos/scanner.py` and `_run_scan_and_hash` in `src/vibe_photos/pipeline.py`.)
 - [x] Normalize images and generate thumbnails / web-friendly versions.
-(A preprocessing stage now writes configurable JPEG thumbnails (default 512×512) to `cache/images/thumbnails/`, keyed by `image_id`; `/thumbnail/<image_id>` reads from the cache with a fallback to originals.
+(A preprocessing stage now writes configurable JPEG thumbnails (default 256×256 small, 1024×1024 large) to `cache/images/thumbnails/`, keyed by `image_id`; `/thumbnail/<image_id>` reads from the cache with a fallback to originals.
 Full normalized copies under `cache/images/processed/` remain future work.)
 - [x] Extract EXIF, capture time, GPS (when present), and file timestamps.
 (EXIF datetime and camera model are populated on `images` rows during preprocessing; a metadata sidecar is written to `cache/images/metadata/<image_id>.json` with parsed GPS coordinates when present, and the Flask UI displays these fields.)
 - [x] Compute file hashes and perceptual hashes; record near-duplicate relationships.
 (Content hashes and pHash-based near-duplicate groups are implemented in `src/vibe_photos/hasher.py` and `_run_perceptual_hashing_and_duplicates` in `src/vibe_photos/pipeline.py`.)
 - [x] Integrate SigLIP embeddings and BLIP captions; cache results.
 (Implemented in `_run_embeddings_and_captions` with NPY/JSON caches under `cache/` and projections in SQLite.)